alecazam/kram/hlslparser/README.md

 * fix shaders to not structify metal and mod the source names, turn on written, currently handling globals.
 Could require passing elements from main shader.
 * poor syntax highlighting of output .metal file, does Xcode have to compile?
-* no syntax highlighting of .hlsl files in Xcode, but VSCode has HLSL but not MSL
+* no syntax highlighting of .hlsl files in Xcode, but VSCode has HLSL but not MSL *

-* May want to swtich to VSCode for shader development
+* May want to switch to VSCode for shader development
+* Also Windows VS2022 has HLSL add-on from Tim Jones
 * https://marketplace.visualstudio.com/items?itemName=doublebuffer.metal-shader&utm_source=VSCode.pro&utm_campaign=AhmadAwais

 ---------------------------------